pkgxdev/pkgx/README.md

 > Currently we support a `tea` node in `package.json`.
 Please submit the PR
 > for your language!
 >
 > </details>

+> <details><summary><i>PSA:</i> Stop using Docker</summary><br>
+>
+> Docker is great for deployment and cross compilation, but… let’s face it: it
+> sucks for dev.
+>
+> *Docker stifles builders*.
+> It constricts you; you’re immalleable; tech marches onwards but your docker
+> container remains immobile. *Nobody knows how to use `docker`*.
+Once that
+> `Dockerfile` is set up, nobody dares touch it.
+>
+> And let’s face it, getting your personal dev and debug tools working inside
+> that image is incredibly frustrating.
+Why limit your potential?
+>
+> Keep deploying with Docker, but use tea to develop.
+>
+> Then when you do deploy you may as well install those deps with tea.
+>
+> Frankly, tea is properly versioned unlike system packagers, so with tea your
+> deployments actually remain *more* stable.
+> </details>

 &nbsp;